zyunhan886-tech/bubble-sort-visualizer/README.md

 ## 6. Feature list

-Accepts user input of up to 20 integers (0–100)
+1) Accepts user input of up to 20 integers (0–100)

-One-click random list generation
+2) One-click random list generation

-Step-by-step Bubble Sort visualization
+3) Step-by-step Bubble Sort visualization

-Highlights the two compared values in each step
+4) Highlights the two compared values in each step

-Shows swap actions with a curved red arrow
+5) Shows swap actions with a curved red arrow

-Displays the corresponding line of Python code during each step
+6) Displays the corresponding line of Python code during each step

-Provides interactive controls: Prev, Next, Play, Pause
+7) Provides interactive controls: Prev, Next, Play, Pause

-Includes a slider to adjust animation speed
+8) Includes a slider to adjust animation speed

-Automatically stops when the animation reaches the final step
+9) Automatically stops when the animation reaches the final step

-Clean and simple Gradio interface that is easy to use
+10) Clean and simple Gradio interface that is easy to use

 ## 7. Steps to run

-7. Steps to Run

-Clone the repository: git clone <your GitHub repo URL>
+1) Clone the repository: git clone https://github.com/zyunhan886-tech/bubble-sort-visualizer.git

-Enter the project folder: cd <project-folder-name>
+2) Enter the project folder: cd bubble-sort-visualizer

-Install the required packages: pip install -r requirements.txt
+3) Install the required packages: pip install -r requirements.txt

-Run the application: python app.py
+4) Run the application: python app.py

-After running, Gradio will automatically open a local link in your browser.
-If not, look for something like:

-Running on local URL:  http://127.0.0.1:7860
+5) After running, Gradio will automatically open a local link in your browser.
+If not, look for something like: Running on local URL:  http://127.0.0.1:7860

 ## 8. Hugging Face link